SAP-samples/teched2025-AD165/exercises/ex4/README.md

 3. In this step, AI should support you in formulating your use case idea describing a persona and a specific problem that your use case is going to solve.
 Feel free to add your own idea or use the examples given here.

-First, give your instance of the Guided Experience a name, e.g. Marketing Data Analysis ###.
+First, give your instance of the Guided Experience a name containing your participant number, e.g. Stock prediction ###.
 Then enter a rough problem statement into the corresponding input field.
 For example:

 ````
-My persona works in Marketing.
-They have lots of data to analyze and would need help in analyzing it (e.g. sales data, market data, usage data).
-AI should gather data from various sources, identify patterns and predict how different measures will impact customer behavior
+Store managers cannot predict the dynamic demand and hence cannot manage their stocks optimally.
+This when solved should reduce over stocking or stock outages which will in turn increase business efficiency of the store.
 ````

 > [!TIP]
-> You can use other 'Problem Statements' from the examples below:
+> You can use other 'Problem Statements' from the examples below as well:
 > ````
->Store managers cannot predict the dynamic demand and hence cannot manage their stocks optimally.
-This when solved should reduce over stocking or stock outages which will in turn increase business efficiency of the store.
+>Marketing Analysts need help to analyze large amounts of data they gather from various sources (e.g. sales data, market data, usage data).
+AI should collect data, identify patterns and predict how different measures will impact customer behavior
 > ````
 > ````
 >Customer Experts in Service Teams cannot keep pace with inbound questions across channels making many missed opportunities and AI can help them keep tab on all fronts.